 Sponsored by Paramount Pictures.
 Sherlock Gnomes opens in theaters on March 23.

-Create realistic looking Sherlock Gnomes Magnifying Glass Cookies with Clear Candy Glass.
-Each round cookie is brushed with gold luster dust and is attached to a chocolate dipped pretzel stick handle.
-You can actually look right though the clear candy glass to pretend you are searching for clues.
+Create realistic-looking Sherlock Gnomes Magnifying Glass Cookies with Clear Candy Glass.
+Each round cookie is brushed with gold luster dust and is attached to a chocolate-dipped pretzel stick handle.
+You can actually look right through the clear candy glass to pretend you are searching for clues.

 It is so exciting to be able to create fun desserts to celebrate new movies.
-Today I am showing you how to make these realistic looking magnifying glass cookies in anticipation of the new Sherlock Gnomes movie which opens in theaters on March 23rd.
+Today I am showing you how to make these realistic-looking magnifying glass cookies in anticipation of the new Sherlock Gnomes movie.

 If your kids loved Gnomeo and Juliet you are definitely going to want to grab some tickets for this new film.